fehler001/File_tools/README.md

 Made for windows purposely, also works in linux ( doesn't have much meaning if you are a linux veteran )

 ## How to use
-Using pip install chardet, natsort, crcmod
+Using pip install chardet, natsort, crcmod, pyzipper, streamlit
 Run main.py
 ## Note
 Rar brute force crack using Multithreading, so it isn't compatible with pyinstaller